 The David Risberg Memorial Affiliate Grants are awarded by the Conservation Federation of Missouri in honor of David A. Risberg.
 Only CFM affiliated organizations, in good standing, are eligible to apply.
 The purpose of these grants is to provide an opportunity for affiliates to take action on conservation by implementing projects funded in whole or in part through this endowment.

-CFM could award grants up to $20,000 in 2022.
-These grants are to support the implementation of conservation stewardship projects by affiliates within Missouri.
+CFM could award grants up to $20,000 in 2024.
+These grants support the implementation of conservation stewardship projects by affiliates within Missouri.
 Grant requests for up to $2,500 will be considered.
-Partial funding of the amount of the grant request may be awarded by the committee – indicate on the application whether partial funding would be accepted.
+The committee may award partial funding of the amount of the grant request – indicate on the application whether partial funding would be accepted.

 Eligible participants include non-profit organizations, 501(c)3 corporations, or community groups that are affiliates of CFM.
 Grants may be awarded to CFM affiliate without official 501(c)3 status but will require a fiscal agent to receive the funds.
 Only proposals that take place in Missouri will be considered.
 Preference will be given to smaller organizations with more limited sources of alternative funding.
-If you are uncertain about eligibility, please contact Michelle at firstname.lastname@example.org.
+If you are uncertain about eligibility, don’t hesitate to get in touch with Michelle at firstname.lastname@example.org.

 PROJECTS SHOULD FIT AT LEAST ONE OF THE FOLLOWING: